 And now for what you came here for - the Piriformis syndrome test.
 I'll be using source [1] as a reference for this Piriformis syndrome test - called the Flexion Adduction Internal Rotation (FAIR) test [1].

-The FAIR Piriformis syndrome test is essentially positioning the hips in such a manner to replicate and reproduce your Piriformis syndrome pain pattern.
+The FAIR Piriformis syndrome test positions the hips in a manner to reproduce/trigger your Piriformis syndrome pain pattern.
 A positive FAIR test will re-activate the sciatic symptoms of Piriformis syndrome [1].
 Here is how the test works:

 In a seated or side-laying position, position your the hip on the Piriformis-syndrome-test side in the 3 FAIR orientations as follows.